-Please consult the “Funding and Employment” tab on the website of the Graduate College at the University of Illinois for further information on loans, grants, and student employment.
+Please consult the Graduate College Funding and Employment website for further information on loans, grants, and student employment.

-Prof. Joyce Tolliver, Director, Center for Translation Studies
+Director, Center for Translation Studies

 4080 FLB, 707 South Mathews, Urbana, IL 61801, 217-244-6508

-If you need assistance with the application process, please contact SLCL Student Services, firstname.lastname@example.org.
+If you need assistance with the application process, please contact SLCL Student Services: firstname.lastname@example.org.